Post Updated: 30/10/2021

 What is remarketing?

-A PPC Remarketing campaign shows ads to people who have previously visited your website.
+A Google Ads Remarketing campaign shows ads to people who have previously visited your website.
 For example, if someone visited your site a week ago, you could then show banner ads around the web on other websites to usher people back to your website to enquiry/buy.

 Another tip for remarketing lists is to exclude people who have already converted/enquired.
 Google Ads makes this really easy by allowing you to exclude any users who are on your ‘converters’ list.
 The ‘converters’ list is automatically generated by anyone who triggers a conversion that you have set up in Google Ads.

 Mobile apps can be a huge pain because most people are too busy trying to do something else, the ads appear very small which is useless and they get in the way causing many accidental clicks.
 So in my opinion, it’s probably best to turn them off.

 There used to be a really simple way to exclude mobile apps from a display campaign.
 Then for a short period, Google removed all options, forcing you to show them on mobile apps.
 This resulted in costs spiking and many people turning off their remarketing campaigns.

 The new way to disable mobile apps is to head to ‘Placements’ within your remarketing campaign.
 You then want to head to ‘exclusions’.
 You then need to click on ‘App Categories’ and select every single one.
 This can take a few minutes as there are over 140 different categories, but it’s certainly worth the few minutes of time if you care about not wasting money.

 You can also add ‘mobileappcategory::69500’ as a placement exclusion which should block all app categories without having to tick each box so this should save you some time.
 Here is a full guide on how to do it.